...continued from Moole Shankareshwara Devastana.

 The external walls are in standard design seen in most ancient temples of our land.

 Coming to the rear of the temple, we get a full view of Garbhagudi walls and Shikhara.
 This temple like Moole Shankareshwara and Vignasante Lakshmi Narasimha is a completed structure.
 For the reader's information, I would to add here that the two temples of Nagalapura are incomplete, work had stopped for some reason.
+North-eastern view.
+The temple platform has been washed with water, it was a nice feeling to walk barefoot on freshly watered stone slabs.

 Time to move on to my next destination- Araluguppe.
 Before that I had to take care of hunger.
 I went in search of an eatery serving tatte idli.
 I found one opposite APMC yard.
 Though the place was a little cramped, food served was fresh-n-hot.